 Step 7: Secure the kayak with its straps

 It’s time to strap the kayak down once it’s within the truck bed.
-Fortunately, most trucks have anchor points on the bed wall, so this isn’t a difficult process.
-If yours doesn’t, you’ll have to buy and instal some.
+Fortunately, most trucks have anchor points on the bed wall, so this process isn’t difficult.
+If yours doesn’t, you’ll want to consider having some installed.

-Two cam straps are required: one for the bow and one for the stern.
+A minimum of two cam straps are required.
+One for the bow and one for the stern.
 Thread them through the grab handles, draw them taut, and attach them to the anchor points on the wall.
+Use additional straps as you see fit.
+Be careful not to tighten the straps too much as you don’t what to add too much pressure that the kayak starts to bend.

 Then double-check that your kayak doesn’t move significantly.